 When considering an RN to BSN program, finding a program that fits your life—whether it's full time or part time—is essential.
 Perhaps you are already working and wondering how to fit classes, studying and schoolwork into your busy life.
 Family obligations can also present challenges.
 Fortunately, there are numerous program structures which can accommodate nearly anyone’s schedule.
 While attending classes full time is generally the shortest path, it is not possible for many students.
 A part-time program might be a more realistic option.
 Evening and weekend classes are often available.

 Another important consideration regarding going back to school is how to pay for it.
 According to U.S. News and World Report, online RN to BSN programs typically cost $36,000 to $95,000 with a full course load.
 However, the cost can vary greatly, especially if you have transfer credits.
-Financial aid may be available in the form of loans, grants, scholarships and work-study.
-It is important to note that financial aid is often available to older, non-traditional students and not strictly to those who have just graduated from high school.
-Some employers even offer scholarships and/or tuition reimbursement.
-If you are currently working as an RN, this is certainly worth exploring.
-Flexible programs can also help spread out the cost over a longer period of time.
+Financial aid may be available to qualified students in the form of loans, grants, scholarships and work-study.

 Completing your BSN is sure to bring many rewards.
 There’s the deep satisfaction that comes from achieving a personal goal.
 As mentioned previously, there are likely to be far more employment opportunities available to you with your new degree.
 Taking courses on leadership might propel you to switch to a managerial role.
 You may choose to work in an entirely new setting such as a community health center or move into a hospital position for the first time.
 There may also be an increase in your salary.
 No matter which path you choose, advancing your education will enhance your nursing practice and you will learn a lot about yourself along the way.
 You will discover new abilities and interests.
 You might even form new friendships either in person or virtually.
 One thing is guaranteed.
 You will emerge a changed person.
 And who knows?
 You just may decide that a BSN is not your final degree.